 Propane’s longevity as a fuel source ensures that you need to use less of it to heat your home, which means you don’t have to worry about replacing your propane tank very often.

-Combined with the previously mentioned constant temperatures, this makes propane the perfect fuel to keep your home warm without breaking the bank during the winter.
+Combined with the previously mentioned constant temperatures, this makes propane the perfect fuel to keep your home warm, or indeed to fuel any of these propane powered appliances here, without breaking the bank during the winter.

 Finding Propane Leaks is Easy & Inexpensive